twitter/pelikan/docs/modules/cc_option.rst

       char *description;
   };

-The core data structure ``struct option`` has six members. ``name`` and ``description`` help identify and explain the purpose of the option. ``type`` decides how input should be interpreted, which currently can be boolean, unsigned integer or C string.
+The core data structure ``struct option`` has six members. ``name`` and ``description`` help identify and explain the purpose of the option. ``type`` decides how input should be interpreted, which currently can be boolean, unsigned integer, double or C string.
 Both the default value and current value are kept around, with values matching the type.
 Keeping the default separately will make it easy to reset the option to original.
 Finally, boolean ``set`` tells if an option has been set, and thus usable.

 Synopsis
 --------